Sai-Narendra-96/Hybrid-Genetic-Algorithm-and-Simulated-Annealing-for-Task-Scheduling/README.md

 ## 🤝 Acknowledgments

-- Synthetic data generation inspired by real IoT workload studies
+- Data sourced from the 2019 Google Cluster Workload Trace.
-- Thanks to all code reviewers and the open‐source community
+- Thanks to all code reviewers and the open-source community.
+- Contributions include enhancing the research paper with citations for key concepts (e.g., IoT architecture, NP-Hardness, GA, SA), adjusting font sizes in the literature comparison table for better readability (larger author names, default-sized headers), and restructuring the Introduction to clearly outline contributions and paper organization.

 ---